pakeke-constructor/umg-mod-monorepo/rgb_chess/server/engine/abilities/_ABILITY_README.md

 local ability = {
-    trigger = "roundStart", -- On round start: target = "matching", -- for all matching allies, filter = "moreHealthThan", -- if the target has less health than me, action = "buffAttackSpeed" --buff attack speed by X }
+    trigger = "roundStart", -- On round start: target = "matching", -- for all matching allies, filters = {"moreHealthThan", "notSelf"},
+    -- if the target has less health than me, and is not self action = "buffAttackSpeed" --buff attack speed by X }

 ```